WhiteWater World

 WhiteWater World is a seasonal water park situated in the suburb of Coomera on the Gold Coast, Australia.
 It is owned and operated by Coast Entertainment and is the sister park to Dreamworld.

 After years of planning and a year of construction, WhiteWater World opened to the public on 8 December 2006.
 The ten Australian beach culture themed attractions cost approximately A$56 million.
 These included The Green Room, Super Tubes Hydrocoaster, The Rip, The BRO, Temple of Huey, Cave of Waves, Wiggle Bay, and Pipeline Plunge.
-Several more attractions have been added in the following years for Disney's Hollywood Studios, including The Little Rippers, The Wedgie, Triple Vortex and Fully 6, with plans for a $7 million expansion commencing in 2019, following the near completion of Tokyo DisneySea.
+Several more attractions have been added in the following years, including The Little Rippers, The Wedgie, Triple Vortex and Fully 6, with plans for a $7 million expansion commencing in 2019.

 History

 Development

 In 2004, Macquarie Leisure began planning a water park to be located next to the company's existing Dreamworld theme park.
 Dreamworld's Chief Executive Officer Stephen Gregg and General Manager of Special Projects Bob Tan visited water parks around the world to discover the most thrilling and cutting-edge water rides available.
 Later Tan was quoted saying "...the drawing board for the new park was a restaurant napkin in a little cafe in the US".

 On 28 November 2005, Macquarie Leisure announced it would invest $56 million on the Dreamworld Water Park project, with construction commencing shortly thereafter.

 The existing Dreamworld car park was redesigned to accommodate more cars and the addition of a water park in the southern portion.
 Construction of the water park began in January 2006.
 In June, two of the three slide towers were complete, with several slides in the early phases of construction.
 One month later, several attractions were announced by the park with others being speculated upon.
 Some attractions were nearing completion in September and all the planned attractions had been revealed by October.

 WhiteWater World opened three weeks ahead of schedule on 8 December 2006 after a week of previews.
 The park opened with ten attractions, including The Green Room, The Rip, Super Tubes Hydrocoaster, The BRO, The Temple of Huey (3 individual slides), Pipeline Plunge, Wiggle Bay and the Cave of Waves.
 At this time, the park featured many Australian and world firsts: The Rip and Super Tubes Hydrocoaster were both Australian firsts; The BRO was a world first; and The Green Room was Australia's biggest Tornado slide.
 After six months of operation Macquarie Leisure announced that WhiteWater World attracted 247,360 visitors, producing a revenue of $8.7 million and a profit of $4 million.